-Reference works held include Words and Phrases (a multi-volume legal dictionary containing judicial definitions from both state and federal courts) (print updates cancelled in 2020; but available online through Westlaw US).
-Corpus Juris Secundum (a legal encyclopædia comparable to Halsbury's Laws) (print updates cancelled in October 2020, but available online through Westlaw US) and Restatements of the Law (distillations of the common law in subject areas such as contract and property).
+Reference works held include Words and Phrases (a multi-volume legal dictionary containing judicial definitions from both state and federal courts), Corpus Juris Secundum (a legal encyclopædia comparable to Halsbury's Laws) and Restatements of the Law (distillations of the common law in subject areas such as contract and property).
 Although not primary law, Restatements are often cited in court and are considered persuasive authority.

-The Library also continues to collect the Harvard Law Review in print.
-Yale Law Journal (to 2001) and Notre Dame Law Review (to 2020) are housed off-site.
-All three titles are available online through multiple sources-check the library catalogue.
+The Library also holds a selection of university law journals, including the Harvard Law Review, Yale Law Journal, and Notre Dame Law Review.
+ELECTRONIC RESOURCES The majority of federal, state, and district cases as well as current legislation may be accessed online through Lexis.com and Westlaw U.S. Access to articles from thousands of U.S. journal titles is provided by HeinOnline, which also contains the U.S. Congressional documents collection, including the Congressional Record (the U.S. equivalent of Hansard).